jcjorel/clonesquad-ec2-pet-autoscaler/docs/COST_OPTIMIZATION.md

 CloneSquad implements a dedicated strategy to manage burstable instances and avoid unexpected costs linked to the [unlimited bursting](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances-unlimited-mode.html).

+> Tip: The 'CPU Crediting' feature can be disabled with `ec2.schedule.burstable_instance.preserve_accrued_cpu_credit` configuration key.

 The `CPUCreditBalance` metric of each burstable instances under management is monitored and marked 'unhealthy' when they exhaust their `CPUCreditBalance`.